 The “pearl of the Valdichiana”, as Lucignano is also known, is a popular destination with couples, that come here in search of good luck for their union.
 The precious object believed to bring this good fortune is the ‘Tree of Love’, a Gothic golden reliquary that you find in the Lucignano Museum, together with some impressive frescoes.

 And if you visit Lucignano in May you can take part into the Flower Festival Maggiolata di Lucignano, a colourful festive affair that includes carts adorned with spectacular flower displays.
-This year it happens on 19th, 21st, 2nd June 2019 (official site).
+It happens every year in June ( for 2020 dates haven’t been confirmed, see the official site).
 A great Spring Italy destination indeed.

 Find out about the most romantic things to do in Tuscany.

 Pontremoli, the gem of northern Tuscany